gabrielfortuny/gabrielfortuny.com/README.md

 5. Open your browser and navigate to http://localhost:4000.

+## Attribution

+- Icons from [Font Awesome](https://fontawesome.com/).
+All brand icons are trademarks of their respective owners.

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](./LICENSE) file for more information.